Instantaneous continuous loss of regularity for the SQG equation: Norm inflation

 \subsection{The background flow}

 In this section we verify that $\tb (t)$ can be approximated, for a short time, by $\otb$.
 Namely, we set

-(recall that $\otb$ is a time-independent function), and we let $\alpha >0$ be any number such that
+(recall \eqref{pseudo_bg} that $\otb$ is a time-independent function), and we let $\alpha >0$ be any number such that

-In order to obtain a sufficiently strong control of the error $\ttb$, we will estimate its $C^{1,\alpha}$ norm.
-To be precise, we will prove the following. \begin{lemma}[Control of the background flow] Given $P,K$ and $\alpha \in (0,2-s)$ there exists $T \in [0,1]$ such that, for all sufficiently small $\varepsilon \in (0,1)$ and all sufficiently large $\lambda >1$ (dependent on $P,K$) $\tb $ exists and remains smooth until $T$ and \eqnb \eqne for all $t\in [0,T]$, $k\geq 0$, $a\in (0,1)$, $\beta \in (1,2)$. \end{lemma} \begin{proof} We let $\varepsilon $ and $T$ be sufficiently small so that \eqnb \alpha <(2-s) (1-\varepsilon - 3c_0 T), \eqne where $c_0$ is the constant in \eqref{bg_c1alpha} below, which depends only on $P,K,\alpha$.
-We first note that $\ttb$ satisfies the PDE \eqnb \eqne with homogeneous initial condition, where
+In order to obtain a sufficiently strong control of the error $\ttb$, we will estimate its $C^{1,\alpha}$ norm on a short time interval $[0,T]$.
+To be precise, given $P\geq 1$ (the periodicity in the angular variable) and $K\geq 1$ (the smallness parameter of the data \eqref{pseudo_bg}) we let $\varepsilon \in (0,1/10] $ and $T$ be sufficiently small so that \eqnb \alpha <(2-s) (1-\varepsilon - 3\kappa T), \eqne where $\kappa = \kappa (P,K,\alpha )$ is a constant defined in \eqref{bg_c1alpha} below.
+With such choices of $\varepsilon , T$ we prove the following estimates on the background error $\ttb$. \begin{lemma}[Control of the background flow] For all sufficiently large $\lambda \geq 1$ (dependent on $P,K$) $\tb $ exists and remains smooth until $T$ and \eqnb \eqne for all $t\in [0,T]$, $k\geq 0$, $a\in (0,1)$, $\beta \in (1,2)$. \end{lemma} \begin{proof} We first note that $\ttb$ satisfies the PDE \eqnb \eqne with homogeneous initial data, where